 Cabiria Jacobsen has been praised for her “mezzo of richness and power” by Opera Magazine and for her "Bea Arthur-esque timing" by Outerstage.
-Recent appearances include a return to Opera Fayetteville as Maddy Mitchell in Three Decembers, Eunice in Streetcar Named Desire at Opera San Jose, Mercédès in Carmen at Anchorage Opera, and Cousin Hebe in H.M.S.
+Recent appearances include a return to Opera Fayetteville as Maddy Mitchell in Terrence McNally and Jake Heggie's Three Decembers, Eunice in A Streetcar Named Desire at Opera San Jose, Mercédès in Carmen at Anchorage Opera, and Cousin Hebe in H.M.S.
 Pinafore with The Lamplighters of San Francisco, CA. Her debut with that company earned her a nomination for Best Featured Actress in a Musical from Theatre Bay Area.
-Cabiria will make her Utah Festival Opera and Musical Theatre debut this summer as Ruth in The Pirates of Penzance.
+Cabiria made her Utah Festival Opera and Musical Theatre debut this summer as Ruth in The Pirates of Penzance, Mrs. Paroo in The Music Man, and multiple roles in the premier of a reworked production of Richard Rodgers' final musical, Rex.

-In the 2014 - 2015 season Cabiria sang the role of The Fox in Rachel Portman's inspiring opera, The Little Prince with Opera Fayetteville and made her Carnegie Hall debut as alto soloist in Mozart's Coronation Mass with DCINY, and reprised the role of Cherubino in Le nozze di Figaro with Salt Marsh Opera.
-Other recent appearances include Ernestina in Rossini's Opportunity Makes the Thief with the Little Opera Theatre of New York, Julia in the East Coast premiere of Kirke Mechem's The Rivals, and Angelica in Vaughan Williams' The Poisoned Kiss, both with the Bronx Opera.
+A versatile physical actress, Cabiria performed the role of The Fox in Rachel Portman's inspiring opera, The Little Prince with Opera Fayetteville, and Bird/Lizard/Squirrel/Mole in A Year with Frog and Toad with Bay Area Children's Theatre at the Peet's Theatre at Berkeley Rep. Cabiria made her Carnegie Hall debut as alto soloist in Mozart's Coronation Mass with DCINY, and reprised the role of Cherubino in Le nozze di Figaro with Salt Marsh Opera.
+Other recent appearances include Ernestina in Rossini's Opportunity Makes the Thief with the Little Opera Theatre of New York, Julia in the East Coast premiere of Kirke Mechem's adaptation of Sheridan's The Rivals, and Angelica in Vaughan Williams' The Poisoned Kiss.

-A proud native of Brooklyn, NY, Cabiria began singing at a young age with the New York City Opera Children’s Chorus, and attended the Boston University Tanglewood Institute the summer before her senior year at the Bronx High School of Science.
+A proud native of Brooklyn, NY, Cabiria began performing at a young age with the Summer Players of Woodward Park, and later the New York City Opera Children’s Chorus.
+She attended the Boston University Tanglewood Institute the summer before her senior year at the Bronx High School of Science, and her oceanography aspirations promptly fell victim to the power of a Bach chorale.
 At Northwestern University, Cabiria continued to pursue both opera and theater, graduating with bachelor's degrees in Voice as well as Drama.
-She subsequently moved to Boston, where she performed with the Lowell House Opera and OperaHub, a company she co-founded.
+Her senior thesis drew parallels between the ancient Greek playwrights and the work of Suzan-Lori Parks.
+Cabiria subsequently moved to Boston, where she performed locally and co-founded OperaHub, now in its 10th year.
 Cabiria joined the joint MM/Resident Artist program at Binghamton University and Tri-Cities Opera with a full scholarship and teaching assistantship.
 Since graduating, she has performed with ensembles throughout the United States.
 Cabiria is fluent in French, and is fond of animals, The Marx Brothers, British and Russian Literature, the ocean, and a nice pumpernickel bagel with cream cheese, lox, and red onions, hold the capers.

 Photo credit: Kirsten Getchell Photography